syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Week end will be displayed in bold, when this property is set to true.
+Week end will be highlighted , when this property is set to true.